matthew-spire/AndroidInterviewQuestions/KotlinInterviewQuestions.md

-- Kotlin is an open-source, general-purpose, statically typed programming language, developed by JetBrains.
-- It is JVM-based and can be used in all projects where Java is currently used.
-- Kotlin can be used to create Android apps, server-side apps, and a variety of other applications.
-- It is interoperable with Java, meaning Kotlin and Java can be mixed in the same project.
-- Kotlin blends Object Oriented Programming (OOPs) and functional programming.
-- Programs written in Kotlin do not require semicolons, enhancing code readability.
-- Kotlin's type system is designed to eliminate NullPointerExceptions from code.
-<br></br>

-- **Key Features of Kotlin**
-  - Compact code: Code lines can be reduced by up to 40% compared to Java.
-  - Open Source: Kotlin uses the JVM to combine the benefits of OOPs and functional programming.
-  - Simple Language: Kotlin has simple code compilation and improved performance for Android development.
-  - High number of extensions: Kotlin supports a variety of extension functions without modifying the code.
-  - Full Java Interoperability: Java code can utilize Kotlin code and vice versa.
-  - Smart Cast: Kotlin supports smart casting to manage the efficiency of programming.
-  - Low Learning Curve: Kotlin is easy to learn, especially for developers with programming experience.
-<br></br>

-- **Kotlin Data Types**
-  - Integer: byte (8 bits), short (16 bits), int (32 bits), long (64 bits)
-  - Floating Point: float (32 bits), double (64 bits)
-  - Boolean: boolean (1 bit)
-  - Character: char (8 bits)
-  - String: Represented by the type String, space depends on the number of characters.
-  - Array: Represented by the Array class in Kotlin, space depends on the number of elements.
-<br></br>

-- **Variables in Kotlin**
-  - Immutable Variables: Declared using the `val` keyword, their values cannot be changed.
-  - Mutable Variables: Declared using the `var` keyword, their values can be changed.
-<br></br>

 - **Data Classes in Kotlin**
   - Data class is a simple class that holds data and provides typical functions like `equals()`, `hashCode()`, `copy()`, and `toString()`.
 <br></br>